RFC North Sea - Med has a unique contact point for requesting international capacity: the one-stop shop (OSS).

 The pre-arranged paths which can currently be ordered via PCS are described in the following files:

-- The Reserve Capacity Catalogue for Timetable 2019 (Ad Hoc requests): excel (If file doesn't open, click on 'Save As')
+- The Reserve Capacity and Rolling Planning Catalogue for Timetable 2020 (Ad Hoc requests): excel - version 24/10/2019 (If file doesn't open, click right and press 'Save As')

 Who can apply for capacity ?

 As stated in Regulation 913/2010, railway undertakings, international groupings that they make up and other entities such as shippers, freight forwarders and combined transport operators may require capacity on the corridor.

 When placing a first request for the concerning timetable in PCS, every applicant requesting PaP sections has to accept the RFC General Terms and Conditions by clicking and accepting a pop-up message.
 These Terms and Conditions can be consulted in PCS at the moment the pop-up message is shown.
 More information can be found here.